KeYProject/key-docs/docs/devel/Gradle.md

 * `--info` -- informationen on the task execution.
 Useful to examine why a task has to be run again.
 * `--scan` -- sends statistics to gradle.org and creates an HTML report.
 Useful to examine the dependencies.

-You can adress task of sub-projects by *prefixing* the task name with the sub-project.
+You can address tasks of sub-projects by *prefixing* the concerning task name with the sub-project.